rachelkhoriander/rachelkhoriander.github.io/index.md

 ## What is an Access Token?

 An access token is a piece of data that accompanies a request to a server and is verified for authenticity before the server responds to the request.
-The third-party application provides a key, or secret, along with the token to allow the server to decode and verify it.
+The third-party application provides a key, or _secret_, along with the token to allow the server to decode and verify it.
 Without the correct secret, the token is useless.

-1. test one
-2. test two
+## Registering Your Application with GitHub

 My name is **Rachel** _Elizabeth_ 'Khoriander'